ry12300/Golf-Stats-Application/README.md

 Application that shows a user the most important stats related to their golf game.

+# Pre-requisites

+As a pre-requisite to running the Golfstats application please ensure the following:

+1. Docker is installed on your local machine : https://docs.docker.com/get-docker/
+2. MongoDB Compass is installed (optional) : https://www.mongodb.com/download-center/compass?tck=docs_compass

 # Building and Run using Docker

 Please follow the below instructions to run the GolfStats Application using docker-compose:

 1. Clone the application: https://github.com/ry12300/golfStats.git
-2. Navigate to the root directory containing build.gradle
+2. Navigate to the root directory container dockerfile and docker-compose.yml
-3. run: "gradle clean build" and check that \build\libs\golfstats-0.0.1-SNAPSHOT.jar is present
 4. run: "docker build -t golfstats ."
 5. run: "docker-compose up -d"